 | Table height | ~28–30 in | Shoulder elevation, cramped posture, interface conflict |

-| Knee / apron clearance | Enough to avoid thigh/apron contact | “Chair won’t tuck”, bruised knees, forced movement |
+| Knee / apron clearance | Minimum: enough to clear thighs comfortably (no contact when seated + slight shift) | “Chair won’t tuck”, bruised knees, forced movement |

 | Tuck depth | Room for legs + chair travel | Interface conflict (armrests/aprons), constant micro-adjustments |